jasonaaronwilson/omni-archive/README.md

 A "car" file is a sequence of "members" (where usually but not always a member represents a file).

-Each member has a human readable header followed by a binary blob of data of zero or more bytes (the size of the blob comes from the "size:" key/value pair in the header).
+Each member has a human readable header followed by an optional binary blob of data (the size of the blob comes from the "size:" key/value pair in the header, see below).

 The format is simple enough that it's sometimes legal to simply "cat" together "car" files to create an archive that combines the content.
-(Since this may violate some constraints, particularly around alignment, it is not recommended but hackers are going to do what hackers do...)
+[Since this may violate some constraints, particularly around alignment, it is not recommended and there will be a command line tool to do this properly.]

-Unlike "ar" files, "car" files do not currently have a magic number.
-(Maybe they should and it could look like "car: 1\n" for example.)
+Unlike "ar" files, "car" files do not have a magic number.

 ### Member Header Format

-The header is a series of unix style utf-8 encoded lines (each line ends with U+000A) that finally end in at least one "empty" line (so two U+000A characters in a row).
+The header is a series of utf-8 encoded lines (though each line ends in U+0000 instead of U+000A, i.e., these are actually null terminated strings).

+The header ends when a blank line is encountered (which practically means that there will be at least two U+0000 in a row since a header must have at least one initial line to hold the size: field).

-Additional newlines are some times used as padding bytes to reach the alignment for the begining of the data when the alignment is not 1 (the default)).
+Additional bytes containing U+0000 are some times appended to the header as padding bytes to reach the alignment for the begining of the data when the alignment is not 1).

+While there is no mechanism to force the alignment of a header, if every header specifies page boundaries for the data then all of the headers will be aligned to page bounaries as well.

-There isn't a mechanism to force alignment of headers (the "ar" format aligns headers and data to 16bit boundaries which seems pretty useless since the natural alignment for 64bit machines would be 8 byte boundaries).
+(For comparison, the "ar" format aligns headers and data to 16bit boundaries which seems pretty useless since the natural alignment for 64bit machines would be 8 byte boundaries).

-[I am very tempted to say that the default alignment should actually be 8 bytes.]

-Each unix style line of a member header is a single keys/value pair in the following format:
+Each line of a member header is a single keys/value pair in the following format:

-<key in utf-8>: <value in utf-8>\n
+<key in utf-8>: <value in utf-8>U+0000

 The space (U+0020) following the ":" (U+003A) is *required* and only one space is *allowed* after the ":".
-(BTW, in my opinion, library implementations should not expose either the U+003A or U+0020 directly to clients.)

-Keys are arbitrary sequences of unicode utf-8 characters that don't contain U+0000, U+000A, U+0020, or U+003A).
+Keys are arbitrary sequences of unicode utf-8 characters that don't contain U+0000, U+0020, or U+003A).
 All of the "standard" keys (i.e., defined in this document) are 7-bit ASCII printable characters (a subset of unicode utf-8).
-These very minimal restrictions on keys and impose zero restrictions on the utility of the format.

 Values are either base-10 integers (possibly with a leading "-") or are meant to be treated as utf-8 strings (for example to hold the file name metadata).
-Neither U+0000 or U+000A are not currently allowed in the values associated with a key.
-These minimal restrictions *do* have an impact on the utility of the format (particularly relevant to file-names, see below).
+U+0000 is the only unicode character not allowed in a value string.

 When parsing values to integers, readers should handle all numbers representable in a 64bit 2's complement signed number (so up to 2^63